The bill to replace Minnesota's derogatory geographic site names that are offensive to American Indians, including the derogatory

 mostly Christian and viewed Native Americans with their different spiritual practices

 as heathens (at best) or savages and devil-worshipers (most likely).
-It's a long-standing
+It's a long-

 tradition across time to demonize your foes prior to taking everything they have